About My Classes

 It is the teacher foremost duty to give you back your intelligence, to return to you your heart, to encourage you to access yourself.
 They do this by being who they really are and by being completely honest and compassionate with you. – Richard Freeman

 None of the styles of yoga I had practised before becoming a teacher had focused much on pranayama (breathing techniques).
+I was introduced to Pranayama by an Indian Catholic Priest when I was working as a Youth Officer for the Church.
 I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be astounding and I incorporate them into every class.

 For me, the more I practice yoga, the more I want to do it.
-Now I practise 7 days a week and I can’t imagine my life without it.
-I am committed to being on top of the latest developments in Yoga and am annually participating in various yoga training to ensure my continued professional development.
-My most recent training has been in Accessible Yoga (July 2017) and Pregnancy and Yoga (November 2017) which has equipped me with 300 hours of Yoga Training as recognised by the Yoga Alliance International.
-Considered a Master of Yoga by the Yoga Alliance Professionals and having taught full time for the last 5 years I consider myself a Senior Yoga Teacher not only in age but teaching experience too.
+I am committed to being on top of the latest developments in Yoga and annually participate in various yoga training to ensure my continued professional development.
+My most recent training has been in Accessible Yoga and Pregnancy and Yoga, Teen and Kids Yoga and a teacher training refresher course which has equipped me with over 300 hours of Yoga Training as recognised by the Yoga Alliance International.
+Considered a Master of Yoga by the Yoga Alliance Professionals and having taught over 4000 hours for the last 9 years I consider myself a Senior Yoga Teacher, not only in age, but teaching experience too.

 Why don’t you see what yoga at Yoga 7 can do for you?